rudderlabs/dbt-rudderstack-attribution/README.md

 # \*\* dbt-rudderstack \*\*

-\*\* Repo description \*\*
+\*\* This repository contains DBT code related to Attribution Use Case.
+We have tried to build a DBT model that can create "session" abstractions on top of web page views of a user on one or more RudderStack web properties.
+The session information from these DBT models can then be used in conjunction with transaction and referrer data for various attribution related analysis. \*\*
 |:------|
-This repository contains DBT code related to Attribution Use Case.
-We have tried to build a DBT model that can create "session" abstractions on top of web page views of a user on one or more RudderStack web properties.
-The session information from these DBT models can then be used in conjunction with transaction and referrer data for various attribution related analysis.

 Questions?
 Please join our [Slack channel](https://resources.rudderstack.com/join-rudderstack-slack) or read about us on [Product Hunt](https://www.producthunt.com/posts/rudderstack).